 If you’ve been thinking of starting up on a raw food diet, it’s important that you carefully plan out this diet approach in accordance with your workouts.
-Those who are very involved in their workout program have specific nutrient requirements and if these requirements are not met, problems can and will likely arise.
+Those who are very involved in their workout programs have specific nutrient requirements, and if these requirements are not met, problems can and will likely arise.

 Here are some of the most important things to remember if you’re planning on going raw.